What lies ahead for Thailand after dramatic opposition election win? | Politics

 Thailand's opposition racked up a stunning majority of the 500 seats at stake in the race for the House of Representatives, dealing a major blow to the establishment parties and the former general who has led the Southeast Asian country since seizing power in a 2014 coup.

+But the exact shape of the new government is less clear as post-election coalition talks and behind-the-scene negotiations take centre stage.

-THE RESULTS With almost all votes counted Monday, the Move Forward Party emerged as the big winner.
-It captured a projected 151 seats in the lower House by winning over 24% of the popular vote for 400 constituency seats, and more than 36% of the 100 seats allocated by proportional representation.
+THE RESULTS With almost all votes counted on Monday, the Move Forward Party emerged as the big winner.
+It captured a projected 151 seats in the lower House by winning over 24 per cent of the popular vote for 400 constituency seats, and more than 36 per cent of the 100 seats allocated by proportional representation.

+Tailing a close second is the main opposition Pheu Thai Party, whose combined seat total is projected at 141.

-Opposition parties have criticized the process as undemocratic.
-It's a legacy of the 2014 coup and a new constitution drafted in its aftermath that was meant to ensure that the military and the state bureaucracy, the main upholders of the royal order, continue to hold sway.
+Opposition parties have criticised the process as undemocratic.
+It is a legacy of the 2014 coup and a new Constitution drafted in its aftermath that was meant to ensure that the military and the state bureaucracy, the main upholders of the royal order, continue to hold sway.

 Analysts have pointed out that a lot can still happen before the Election Commission even declares the results valid, a process that can take up to 75 days and will almost certainly include legal challenges.